apu52/METAVERSE/.github/ISSUE_TEMPLATE/add-new-project.md

 ---
-name: Add new WEB3 project
+name: Add NEW  project
-about: 'Add your Web 3 project '
+about: 'Add your NEW project '
 title: "[ADD]: "
 labels: New project
 assignees: ''

 ---

-**The name of the WEB 3 project you want to add:**
+**The name of the NEW project you want to add:**
 <!-- The title of your project-->

-**Describe the WEB 3project you want to add:**
+**Describe the NEW project you want to add:**
 <!-- A clear and concise description of the Project -->

 **Tech Stack of the project:**